Computing: Informatics Units 3 and 4

-Students will learn how organisations gather data using interactive online solutions (such as websites and applications) and consider how users interact with these solutions when conducting online transactions.
-Additionally, students will examine how organisations fulfil their legal requirements to protect the rights of those who provide data and why organisations want the data organised in particular ways.
+You will learn how organisations gather data using interactive online solutions (such as websites and applications) and consider how users interact with these solutions when conducting online transactions.
+Additionally, you will examine how organisations fulfil their legal requirements to protect the rights of those who provide data and why organisations want the data organised in particular ways.

-Students will develop and apply skills using a relational database management system (RDMS) to store and manipulate data that they gather.
-Students will learn how to structure data correctly, create queries to manipulate data and create appropriate reports for the required application.
+You will develop and apply skills using a relational database management system (RDMS) to store and manipulate data that they gather.
+You will learn how to structure data correctly, create queries to manipulate data and create appropriate reports for the required application.

 As part of the course assessments, students will need to complete an extended assessment over Unit 3 and Unit 4 based on data analytics.
-Students need to draw a conclusion based on a hypothesis within the fields of entertainment, sport, science, medicine, business and education.
-Students will learn how to create and manage a project plan that includes acquiring, manipulating, and interpreting relevant data.
+You will need to draw a conclusion based on a hypothesis within the fields of entertainment, sport, science, medicine, business and education.
+You will learn how to create and manage a project plan that includes acquiring, manipulating, and interpreting relevant data.

 Throughout the course the Problem Solving Methodology (PSM) drives the sequencing of the tasks.
 PSM is a series of steps that can be taken to solve a problem.
 The stages include analysing the requirements for a problem, designing a solution to the problem, physically developing a solution for the design and testing and evaluating the solution to establish the extent to which the solution meets the requirements which were initially set out in the early stages of the project with the client.

 This subject is for you if you have reasonably good IT skills and have an interest in gathering data and manipulating the data into useful information to draw a conclusion.
 To successfully complete this subject you need to be self-motivated and be able to complete research independently.